shvecht/visbrain/docs/modernization/phase-3-inventory.rst

 * ``UiInit`` still subclasses ``vispy.app.Canvas`` alongside ``QMainWindow``, a pattern that predates ``SceneCanvas`` embedding and should be replaced with a direct ``SceneCanvas`` wrapper for Qt 6 compatibility.【F:visbrain/gui/brain/interface/ui_init.py†L118-L140】
-* The generated ``brain_gui.py`` targets PyQt5 and must be regenerated with a Qt 6 toolchain to match the roadmap baseline.【F:visbrain/gui/brain/interface/gui/brain_gui.py†L1-L105】

 Signal module
 -------------